SlimeVR/SlimeVR-Docs-Site/server-setup/configuring-trackers.md

 *Trackers marked in italic should only be enabled if your game supports it.
 Knee trackers should only be enabled when you have feet extensions.
 You may notice a more precise upper body (chest and arms) and spine but a less precise lower body (hip and legs) when enabling chest tracker depending on your avatar in VRChat.*

+One peculiarity to note is that SlimeVR ankle and feet trackers will combine into a single SteamVR tracker.

-Do not enable trackers you do not need as this can lead to in-game calibration issues (this includes chest and knee trackers for VRChat because it only supports waist and legs trackers!).
+Do not enable trackers you do not need as this can lead to in-game calibration issues.

 Launch SteamVR when you're ready.